vsouza/awesome-ios/README.md

 * [SquareMosaicLayout](https://github.com/iwheelbuy/SquareMosaicLayout) - An extandable mosaic UICollectionViewLayout with a focus on extremely flexible customizations 🔶
 * [SwiftSpreadSheet](https://github.com/stuffrabbit/SwiftSpreadsheet) - Spreadsheet CollectionViewLayout in Swift.
 Fully customizable. 🔶
 * [GenericDataSource](https://github.com/GenericDataSource/GenericDataSource) - A generic small reusable components for data source implementation for UITableView/UICollectionView in Swift. 🔶
+* [BouncyLayout](https://github.com/roberthein/BouncyLayout) - BouncyLayout is a collection view layout that makes your cells bounce. 🔶

 #### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.